cockroachdb/docs/v21.2/alter-schema.md

 toc: true
 ---

 The `ALTER SCHEMA` [statement](sql-statements.html) modifies a user-defined [schema](sql-name-resolution.html#naming-hierarchy).
 CockroachDB currently supports changing the name of the schema and the owner of the schema.

+{% include {{ page.version.version }}/misc/schema-change-stmt-note.md %}

 ## Syntax